dcastelone/ep_disable_delete_button/README.md

 ## Features

 * Hides the delete button with CSS and disables it with JavaScript.
-* Actively monitors the DOM to prevent re-insertion of the button by client-side tampering.
 * Rejects any `PAD_DELETE` messages sent from the browser, protecting against attempts to bypass the UI via the browser console.

 ## Installation